skyblue03/Where-Did-My-Time-Go-/integrations/README.md

 - `export TIMETRACE_TAG="course"`

 ## PowerShell
-Add this to your PowerShell profile:
+Add this to your PowerShell profile (preserves your existing prompt):

 ```powershell
 Invoke-Expression (& timetrace init powershell)